amgc3/nc-games-api/README.md

 Each category should have:

-- `slug` field which is a unique string that acts as the table's primary key
+- `slug` field which is a unique string that acts as the table's primary key // VARCHAR (250) PRIMARY KEY [UNIQUE]
 - `description` field which is a string giving a brief description of a given category

 Each user should have: